James A. Haley Veterans’ Hospital - Tampa, Florida

 Douglas F. Covey, Pharm.D., FCCP, MHA, CDE, is Clinical Pharmacy Specialist for Ambulatory Care at the James A. Haley Veterans’ Hospital in Tampa, Florida.
 In addition, Dr. Covey is Associate Professor of Pharmacy Practice for the UF College of Pharmacy and one of the four Regional Directors of the Working Professional Doctor of Pharmacy Program.
 Dr. Covey received a B.S.
 (Pharmacy) and a Doctor of Pharmacy degree at UF and a Masters in Healthcare Administration from USF.
 Dr. Covey’s areas of interest are lipids, diabetes and cardiovascular pharmacotherapy, patient education, and professional training.
 For over 20 years he has had direct patient care responsibilities in the Diabetes and Anticoagulation clinics, and provides a consult service to most of the other specialty clinics including Rheumatology, Pulmonary, and GI.
 He is active in many state and national organizations having served as an FSHP Board member, Chair of the ACCP Ambulatory Care Practice and Research Network, and Chair of the ACCP Leadership Task Force.
 He is an ASHP PGY2 Ambulatory Care Residency Program Director who participates routinely on accreditation site surveys for ASHP and currently serves on the ASHP Commission on Credentialing.
 He also participated in the writing of PGY2 Ambulatory Care Residency Standards.
-Under his leadership his site currently runs one of three ASHP Foundation National Lipid Traineeships, and until 2003 one of the ASHP Foundation National Anticoagulation Traineeships.
-Further, he was recently appointed to the Board of Pharmaceutical Specialties (BPS) Ambulatory Care Council (Vice Chair), charged with developing certification for ambulatory care specialists.
-He has written numerous articles and several book chapters.
+Further, he was a founding member and Chair of the Board of Pharmaceutical Specialties (BPS) Ambulatory Care Council, charged with developing certification for ambulatory care specialists.
+He has written numerous articles and several book chapters